strike65/SwiftyBoost/README.md

 ## Development
 - Core Swift sources reside in `Sources/SwiftyBoost`, grouped by namespace under `Math/SpecialFunctions`.
 - The C++ interop layer lives in `Sources/CBoostBridge` and depends on headers in `extern/boost`.
 Run `git submodule update --init --recursive` after pulling Boost changes.
+  - Public headers are organized by domain under `Sources/CBoostBridge/include/` (e.g. `bs_constants.h`, `bs_gamma.h`, `bs_bessel.h`, …).
+The umbrella header `CBoostBridge.h` re-exports these and is the module’s public entry point.
+  - Implementations are split into focused units under `Sources/CBoostBridge/impl/` and composed by `Sources/CBoostBridge/CBoostBridge.cpp`.
+Shared helpers live in `Sources/CBoostBridge/internal/bs_internal.hpp`.
+  - All exported bridge symbols remain prefixed with `bs_` and simply forward to Boost.Math; no new algorithms are implemented in the bridge.
 - Build with `swift build`.
 Execute `swift test` (or filter suites with `swift test --filter FactorialAndCombinatoricsTests`) to validate changes in `Tests/SwiftyBoostTests`.
 - Use `swift package generate-xcodeproj` if you need an Xcode project for debugging.